Gauge (actress)

-Gauge is an American pornographic actress and feature dancer.
+Gauge is an American former pornographic actress and feature dancer.

 Career

 After having appeared in about 140 movies, Gauge left the pornographic film industry in 2005 due to a contract dispute with her management company.
 She was certified as a surgical technologist, but she reported that she was often turned down for jobs because of her adult film career.
 She retrained as a makeup artist, but suffered similar issues.

-While Gauge was studying to become a surgical technician, an anesthesia student recognized Gauge from her adult film career, word quickly spread through the hospital staff that there was a porn star among their ranks, and, when Gauge was set to graduate, she said that no one at the unnamed hospital would sign off on her required hours.
-Gauge has also claimed that while "working at a hospital" that her "boss hit on her", and she was unable to convince the hospital's complaints department that the incident happened, so she ended up giving her notice.
+While Gauge was studying to become a surgical technician, an anesthesia student recognized her as a pornographic actor, word spread among the staff and, when she was set to graduate, no one would sign off on her required hours.
+Later, while working at a hospital, her boss sexually harassed her and the hospital's complaints department did not believe her so she resigned.